What are summary tasks?

 However, it is likely that the summary task links are causing an error in logic and the developer could actually move straight onto Build section 2.1.
 This would reduce the time between builds and the overall plan timescale.
 Removing the logic from the summary activity enables the project planner to identify these efficiencies see below.

 By planning for the Developers to move straight from one build to another the project delivery time could be reduced from 5 to 4 weeks.
-Of course there might be resource constraints that prevent this approach, but MS Project Resource calendars should be used to reflect the Developers availability rather than activity links.
+Of course there might be resource constraints that prevent this approach, but Microsoft Project resource calendars should be used to reflect the Developers availability rather than activity links.

 Linking summary tasks can lead to bench time